ZeyRick/WU-human-resources-management-system/backend/README.md

 - `core/model` this is for the database model.
 - `main.go` this is the main file that run our backend.
 - `pkg` this is where we store all the packages that we use thru out the program

+### Database

+- For databsae we are using gorm you can read more about it here: https://gorm.io/docs/index.html